jonnycomes/design-patterns-course-materials/README.md

 # Design Patterns Course Materials (C++)

-This repository contains materials from a short course on **object-oriented design and design patterns in C++**, structured around the *Design Patterns: Elements of Reusable Object-Oriented Software* book by the "Gang of Four."
+This repository contains materials from a short course on **object-oriented design and design patterns in C++**, structured around the book [*Design Patterns: Elements of Reusable Object-Oriented Software* by the "Gang of Four."](https://en.wikipedia.org/wiki/Design_Patterns)

 It can serve as a resource for anyone learning or teaching design patterns with C++.